SivaKrishna-2023/Marmeto-Comany-Assisment/README.md

 # Usage

 1. Open the index.html file in a web browser.
 2. The product details, including title, description, price, and color options, will be dynamically fetched and displayed on the page.
 3. You can choose a color and size, view the product images, and find information about pricing and discounts.

+# Deployment

+The project is deployed on Netlify.
+You can view it at the following link: [https://siva-krishna-2023.netlify.app/]